gabrielmonje/infinite-scroll/README.md

 ## Random images from an API.

-Page with functionality infinite scroll in social medias like instagram or facebook.
+Page with infinite scroll functionality on social media like instagram or facebook.

 > Try at: https://gabrielmonje.github.io/infinite-scroll/.